gaurav9909/Machine_Learning_Projects/Market_Segmentation/README.md

 **Algorithms used :**
 In this dataset i've used five clustering algorithm to perform segmentation.These algorithms are given below.

-K-Means Clustering
+K-Means Clustering,
-Agglomerative Clustering
+Agglomerative Clustering,
-Spectral Clustering
+Spectral Clustering,
-DBSCAN Clustering
+DBSCAN Clustering,
-GaussianMixture Model based clustering
+GaussianMixture Model based clustering .

 **Final Model :**